 Computer Science: Do you like having access to the internet?
 How about using your home computer to communicate with friends and family, play games, pay bills, or write a novel?
 Perhaps you use your work computer to make a living.
 Bigger picture, computer science continues to improve the ability of people around the world to communicate and collaborate.

 Data science: Advanced education is essential in data science.
-A data science salary survey by Burtch Works reveals that ~60% of data scientists have earned at least a master’s degree and 12% hold a Ph.D.
+A Burtch Works report found that 94 percent of data scientists held a master’s degree and 43 percent held a Ph.D.

 Computer science: If you are interested in pursuing a career in computer science, you will most likely need a bachelor’s degree to be competitive in the job market (You’ve also heard about super-bright computer technology innovators becoming tech CEOs without ever earning a degree, but these tend to be rare exceptions.)